 Do you need a TPM?

-In response to increasing attacks, Microsoft started requiring TPM 2.0 to upgrade to Windows 11.
-Therefore, if you want to use Windows 11, you need a TPM chip in your computer.
+You need a TPM 2.0 chip to install or upgrade to Windows 11.
+Microsoft requires it for system integrity and security features like BitLocker and Secure Boot.
 Windows Server 2022 also requires a TPM for certain features.
 Luckily, most recent computers already have a TPM installed.

-Even if you’re not concerned with upgrading to Windows 11, it may be worth getting or enabling a TPM.
+Even if you use a different OS, it may be worth getting or enabling a TPM.
 It can enhance Secure Boot, provide ransomware protection, and improve your overall security posture.

 How do you check your TPM?